DigitalNikos/ChatRetrieveAI/README.md

 The application settings can be modified in the config.py file.
 Key settings include:

-- MODEL: Specifies the language model to use for generating responses.
+- MODEL: Specifies the language model to use for generating responses (e.g., "llama3.1").
+- MODEL_TEMPERATURE: Controls the randomness of the model's responses.
+Lower values make the output more deterministic.
+- KEEP_IN_MEMORY: Determines whether to keep certain data in memory for faster access.
 - SPLITTER_CHUNK_SIZE: Defines the size of text chunks when splitting documents for processing.
 - SPLITTER_CHUNK_OVERLAP: Determines how much overlap there should be between chunks to maintain context.
+- COLLECTION_NAME: The name of the collection where document vectors are stored (default: "rag_chroma").
+- URI: The path to the database used for storing and retrieving document vectors.
-- N_DOCUMENTS_TO_RETRIEVE: Sets the number of documents to retrieve per query to ensure relevance.
+- N_DDG_TO_RETRIEVE: Sets the number of documents to retrieve from DuckDuckGo per query to ensure relevance
-- RETRIEVER_SCORE_THRESHOLD: Sets a minimum relevance score for documents to be considered in responses.